JeffreyRiggle/my-site/content/blog/creating-text-adventures/index.md

 ## Building an IDE for text adventure games

-By this point I have covered most of the core libraries used, now it is time to get into the core game building.
-The end product for all of my work was an IDE for making text adventure games.
-This IDE was supposed to feel somewhat familar for developers used to using an IDE.
+By this point, I have covered most of the core libraries used; now it is time to get into the core game building.
+The end product of my work was an IDE for making text adventure games.
+This IDE was intended to feel somewhat familiar to developers used to using an IDE.

 ## Building a UI Framework

 The last core library I haven't covered to this point was IROShell.
-In general I don't have many grievences with this software.
+Looking back, I don't have many grievances about this software.
 However, I will say its shortcoming came from overengineering.
 I had built a Java UI framework on top of JavaFX that I intended to use going forward.
-The problem was, after this project overwhelmingly the work I did was in the web ecosystem, so I didn't get to use this again.
+The problem was that, after this project, all of the work I did was in the web ecosystem.
+So, I didn't get to use this again.

-This framework required you to adopt a mindset of multiple tabs persisted for you and users having full control of tab placement.
-The UI was a lot of abstraction between you and the end layout.
-You would define views, menus and toolbars and the framework would put them in their correct place and allow the user to move them further.
+This framework required a mindset where users had complete control over the layout of multiple tabs.
+The result was layers of abstraction between you and the end layout.
+You would define views, menus, and toolbars.
+Then the framework would put them in their correct place and allow the user to move them further.

-This framework also had features including different layout strategies namely MDI (multiple document interface) vs SDI (single document interface).
-It also had the ability to have custom pre-load screens like a splash screen or a login screen.
+This framework also included features for different layout strategies, namely a multiple-document interface and a single-document interface.
+It also had the ability to define custom pre-load screens, such as a splash screen or a login screen.

-Looking back some of the biggest issues with this had been building on java-core and loggrunner.
-While it was very helpful for me to generate logs, having your framework generate logs for debugging your application shell on a users machine might have been a bad idea in hindsight.
+Looking back, some of the biggest issues with this had been building on Java-core and Logrunner.
+While it was very helpful for me to generate logs, having your framework generate logs for debugging your application shell on an end user's machine was a bad idea in hindsight.

-Also while the feature was incredibly helpful the execution of the dyanmic styling feature was problematic.
-I had built a feature that would allow you to dynamically change the styles of the application just by changing some CSS file.
-This would watch the file for changes and host up an internal Java protocol for reapplying the styles.
-The problem was this required a new protocol to be defined and tthe protocal I choose was called `interal://`.
-In hindsight that was a terrible and careless naming decision.
-It also required constantly creating new urls which likely lead to memory leaks.
+Also, while the feature was incredibly helpful, the execution of the dynamic styling feature was problematic.
+I had built a feature that allowed for dynamically changing the application's styles just by changing a CSS file.
+This would watch the file for changes and host an internal Java protocol for reapplying the styles.
+The problem was that this required a new protocol to be defined, and the protocol I chose was called `internal://`.
+In hindsight, that was a terrible and careless naming decision.
+It also required constantly creating new URLs, which likely led to memory leaks.

 ## Issues in the Core

 The textadventurelib was the core of the game engine.
-This is where all of the real game logic happened, which just so happened to be turning an XML representation of some game state into a functioning game.
+This is where all the real game logic occurred, which just so happened to be turning an XML representation of some game state into a functioning game.

 ### In pursuit of clean code

-In order to create the cleanest code I could think of, I ended up creating indirection that is hard to follow but also quite common in front-end development.
+To create the cleanest code I could think of, I ended up creating multiple cases of indirection that were hard to follow but also quite common in front-end development.
 One specific case that comes to mind is game state processing.

-To set the stage the general operation model broke down into the following
+To set the stage, the general operation model broke down into the following

 1. A game has game states
 2. A game state has options
 3. Options have triggers and actions.

-In many cases you would want to send a message from an action to the game state.
-However since the game state was the holder of the action you wouldn't want that action to know about the game state, that isn't clean right?
-How I decided to do address this created a different problem.
-The actions would callback to an interface that the game state had.
-The problem was to wire all of this up the game state had to know about all possible actions to hook up any action that might call it back later.
+In many cases, you would want to send a message from an action to the game state.
+However, since the game state was the holder of the action, you wouldn't want that action to interact with the game state; that isn't clean, right?
+How I addressed this created a different problem.
+The actions would call back on an interface that the game state had.
+The problem was to wire all of this up; the game state had to understand all possible actions to hook up any action that might call it back later.
 This created a problem where the game state had to infer the type of the action at startup time.

 ```
 Startup